shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-redshift/amazon-redshift-upload-csv-to-table.md

 title: Amazon Redshift Template - Upload CSV to Table
 hide_title: true
 sidebar_label: Upload CSV to Table
 description: Information about Shipyard's low-code Amazon Redshift Upload CSV to Table blueprint.
+Upload a CSV file to any table in Amazon Redshift.
+With the file data, you can create a new table, overwrite the existing table, or append to the end of the table.
 keywords:
     - amazon redshift
     - blueprint